This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - An echocardiogram uses sound waves to see if blood is flowing normally through your heart.

-- An x-ray, CT, or MRI scan may show the cause of your chest pain.
+- An ultrasound, x-ray, CT, or MRI scan may show the cause of your chest pain.
 You may be given contrast liquid to help your heart show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 How is chest pain treated?